-General and administrative expense for the three months ended June 30, 2023, was \$24.5 million, representing an increase of \$12.9 million or 111% compared to general and administrative expense of \$11.6 million for the three months ended June 30, 2022.
-In the three months ended June 30, 2023, the Company's charity and sponsorship expense increased by \$2.2 million.
-The Company made several charitable contributions to several organizations through its subsidiaries during this quarter.
-The most significant contributions were made to the Kazakhstan Chess Federation, International Chess Federation and to Ukraine for humanitarian aid.
-The increase of \$1.7 million in depreciation and amortization expense was mainly due to the general growth of the Freedom group, including the addition of new companies.
-The increase of \$1.7 million in other operating expenses is mainly attributable to an increase of other operating expenses at Freedom Bank KZ from banking and other overhead costs.
-There was also an increase of \$1.4 million in communication services expense to \$1.7 million for the three months ended June 30, 2023 from \$0.3 million for the three months ended June 30, 2023 from \$0.3 million for the three months ended June 30, 2023 from \$0.3 million for the three months ended June 30, 2023.
+General and administrative expense for the three months ended September 30, 2023, was \$29.6 million, representing an increase of \$16.7 million or 130% compared to general and administrative expense of \$12.9 million for the three months ended September 30, 2022.
+For the three months ended September 30, 2023, there was an increase of \$3.0 million in depreciation and amortization expense and an increase of \$3.1 million in taxes, other than income tax, mainly due to the general growth of the Company, including the addition of new companies.
+The Company's charity and sponsorship expense increased by \$2.7 million between the two quarters.
+The Company made several charitable contributions to several organizations through its subsidiaries during the three months ended September 30, 2023.
+The most significant contributions were made to the Kazakhstan Chess Federation.
+The increase of \$1.6 million in software support expense is mainly due to the overall increased need of software support resulting from the overall growth of Company's operations and personnel.
+The increase of \$1.5 million in other operating expenses is mainly attributable to an increase of other operating expenses at Freedom Bank KZ from banking and other overhead costs.
+There was also an increase of \$1.4 million in communication services expense to \$1.9 million for the three months ended September 30, 2023 from \$0.5 million for the three months ended September 30, 2022 which was mainly attributable to Freedom Bank KZ having employed telecommunications contractors to provide SMS-informing services on banking products during the three months ended September 30, 2023.